 - Animal-human transmission through a bite, scratch, or bodily fluids.

 - Avoid close skin-to-skin contact and sex with those who are unsure of infection status.

 - Limiting the number of sexual partners may reduce risk of transmission.

 - Talk with partners about any symptoms of concern, such as recent illness or unexplained rash (especially in the mouth, genitals, or anus).

-- Do not touch the rash or scabs of someone with Monkeypox or unknown rash.
+- Do not touch the rash or scabs of someone with Mpox or unknown rash.

-- Do not hug, cuddle, or have sex with someone with Monkeypox.
+- Do not hug, cuddle, or have sex with someone with Mpox.

-- Do not handle or share eating utensils, cups, bedding, clothing, towels, cigarettes, vapes, etc. with a person with monkeypox.
+- Do not handle or share eating utensils, cups, bedding, clothing, towels, cigarettes, vapes, etc. with a person with Mpox.